andrewprojansky/LMAlgolabs/README.md

 The learning objectives include

-- Seeing a deep learning model combined with variational ansatz to search for ground state
+- Seeing a language model as a variational wave function ansatz to search for ground state
 - Learning how the Hamiltonian of the problem slots into a machine learning framework.
-Our loss function would be the expectation of the Hamiltonian
+Our loss function will be the expectation value of the Hamiltonian
 - Using a trained network to compute observables of a system

 ## Models